RESEARCH STARTER

 Throughout the 1980s, Johnston gradually worked his way up the ranks.
 He served as production director for the television movies The Ewok Adventure (1984) and Ewoks: The Battle for Endor (1985) and as the second unit director on the science-fiction film Batteries Not Included (1987).
 In Lucas’s fantasy-adventure film Willow (1988), Johnston was credited as an associate producer.

 Next, Johnston approached Disney about directing The Rocketeer (1991), based on a comic book to which Disney owned the rights.
 Johnston was hired, and the film went quickly into production.
 The Rocketeer is an action-packed homage to the adventure films of the 1930s and 1940s.
-Despite impressive special effects, the film failed both financially and critically, though it later acquired a cult following on home video.
+Despite impressive special effects, the film failed financially and had average ratings, though it later acquired a cult following on home video and was often considered an underrated film.
 Before his next feature film, Johnston worked on smaller projects, directing a 1993 episode of the television series The Young Indiana Jones Chronicles (1991–93) and the live-action sequences featured in the animated film The Pagemaster (1994).

 More successful than The Rocketeer was Johnston’s next feature-length directorial effort, Jumanji (1995), which starred Robin Williams.
 Jumanji tells the story of a mystical board game that causes the perils of the game, such as wild animals and dangerous jungles, to materialize in the real world when a player moves on the board.
 The spectacular visual effects were created using cutting-edge computer animation and animatronics.
 While the film received mixed reviews from critics, it did perform well in theaters.